Sustainable Procurement 101

 Making sustainable decisions is not always easy.
 Help your procurement team make future-proof decisions with data, tools, templates, and decision trees.

-Introduce the responsibility assignment matrix (RAM), also known as RACI matrix.
+Roles and responsibilities: Introduce the responsibility assignment matrix (RAM), also known as RACI matrix.
 RACI stands for responsible, accountable, consulted, and informed.
-Here’s an example from the Cacao category:
+Here’s an example from the Cacao category,

 Responsible = Director Direct Spend